chandrashekarvt/chandrashekar_profile/README.md

   - 💼 &nbsp; I’m currently working on Full Stack Development projects.
   - 🌱 &nbsp; Learning about core mechanics of Frameworks like ReactJs and Django
   - ✍️ &nbsp; Pursuing Competitive Programming
-  - ⚽ &nbsp; My hobbies are fitness and developing new things.
+  - ⚽ &nbsp; My hobbies are fitness and chess.
 </div>
 </div>